 It can be challenging to get attention if you’re trying to sell a franchise that hasn’t been sold before.
 However, franchise expos are a great way to network with prospective franchisees and other owners who have experience running and marketing their franchises.
 Expo attendees also tend to be more serious about buying than people who come across ads online or in print media—they’re usually looking at multiple opportunities and have done some research ahead of time.
 So if you want a quick way of filtering out someone who isn’t serious about buying your franchise for sale, an expo is a good place to start.

 Google ads (or, more generically, PPC) can be a great way to market your franchise business for sale.
-For example, if you’re selling a food franchise and want to direct people toward buying a food franchise to your website, buying Google ads might make sense.
+For example, buying Google ads might make sense if you’re selling a food franchise and want to direct people toward buying a food franchise on your website.
 However, PPC can be expensive—if people aren’t interested in your franchise, it won’t take long before you spend all of your marketing budgets without seeing any return on investment.

 Facebook ads are a great option if you have a defined target audience.
 The key is keeping up with what works best.
-For example, a few years ago, Facebook Ads were all about creating dark posts (ads that only people interested in that ad would see).
-Today, it’s all about how you can use Lookalike Audiences and Custom Audiences to target better people that want what you have.
-In short, try different campaigns and make sure to track ROI using Google Analytics or whatever tracking tool your business uses.
+For example, a few years ago, Facebook Ads were all about creating dark posts (ads that only people interested in that ato see).
+Today, it’s all about how you can use Lookalike Audiences and Cwhom Audiences to target better people that want what you have.
+In short, try different campaigns and track ROI using Google Analytics or whatever tracking tool your business uses.